 October 1-31 – Black History Month (UK)

 As the US did in February, this is an opportunity to celebrate Black history and achievements in the UK.
-HR can organize events or educational sessions promoting workplace diversity and inclusion.
+HR can organize activities such as speaker events with Black leaders, cultural heritage exhibitions, film screenings, or interactive workshops that explore Black history in the UK.
+These initiatives can spark meaningful dialogue, promote diversity, and strengthen an inclusive workplace culture.

 October 10 – World Mental Health Day